How to Appeal a Rejection Letter

 About the Author:

-David Reynaldo manages the schedules for the college counselors who specialize in appeals and wait-list letters at College Zoom.
+David Reynaldo is the founder of College Zoom.
 We've honed our strategies and methods for appeals and waitlist letters over the past 13 years and have won appeals at top 25 ranked universities every year.
 Ranked #1 in Los Angeles (Yelp), we've even helped students succeed on appeals despite having academic qualifications that place them in the bottom 25%, 15%, 10% and 5% of the admissions pool.

 The Appeal Process:

-Did you know that most universities will let you appeal an admissions decision even if the option to do so is not listed on their website?
+Did you know that many universities will let you appeal an admissions decision even if the option to do so is not listed on their website?
 The best way to find out if an appeal is allowed is to call the admissions office and inquire with a representative.
 Be sure to ask whether the school has specific appeal criteria (i.e. what kind of information they will consider and how their particular appeal process works).

 How an Appeal Letter Works: